-Combined Ratio – an indication of the profitability of an insurance company, calculated by adding the loss and expense ratios.
+Combined Ratio – an indication of the profitability of an insurance company, calculated adding the loss and expense ratios.

 Commencement Date – date when the organization first became obligated for any insurance risk via the issuance of policies and/or entering into a reinsurance agreement.
 Same as “effective date” of coverage.

-Commercial Auto – coverage for motor vehicles owned by a business engaged in commerce that protects the insured against financial loss because of legal liability for motor vehicle related injuries, or damage to the property of others caused by accidents arising out of the ownership, maintenance, use, or care-custody & control of a motor vehicle.
+Commercial Auto – coverage for motor vehicles owned a business engaged in commerce that protects the insured against financial loss because of legal liability for motor vehicle related injuries, or damage to the property of others caused accidents arising out of the ownership, maintenance, use, or care-custody & control of a motor vehicle.
 This includes Commercial Auto Combinations of Business Auto, Garage, Truckers and/or Other Commercial Auto.